dsd-hamsa/powertrack-sdk/README.md

 ## Quick Authentication Setup

-The SDK includes a placeholder `mostRecentFetch.js` file for easy authentication:
+The SDK includes a placeholder `mostRecentFetch.js` file for easy authentication.

 1. **Find the file**: After installation, locate it in your Python environment:
    ```python